QUOJO-DAWSON/online-boutique-gitops/README.md

 Online Boutique is a cloud-native microservices demo application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-This repository follows GitOps principles, where the desired state of the Kubernetes infrastructure is stored in Git and automatically synchronized with the cluster.
+This repository follows GitOps principles, where the desired state of the Kubernetes infrastructure is stored in Git and automatically synchronized with the cluster using declarative configurations.

+## Tools and Technologies

+- **Kubernetes**: Container orchestration platform
+- **Kustomize**: Kubernetes configuration management
+- **ArgoCD**: GitOps continuous delivery tool
+- **Istio**: Service mesh for microservices
+- **External Secrets Operator**: Secure secret management
+- **AWS Secrets Manager**: Cloud-based secrets storage
+- **GitHub Actions**: CI/CD automation
+- **Docker**: Container runtime

+## Features

+- **GitOps-based Deployment**: Infrastructure as code with Git as the single source of truth
+- **Kustomize Integration**: Layered configuration management for different environments
+- **Service Mesh**: Istio integration for traffic management, security, and observability
+- **Secure Secret Management**: External Secrets Operator integration with AWS Secrets Manager
+- **Automated CI/CD**: GitHub Actions workflows for automated image updates
+- **mTLS Security**: Service-to-service encryption with Istio Peer Authentication

 ## Repository Structure